 - Wear the personal radiation monitoring badge (dosimeter) as supplied by your employer.

-- In extreme situations in which you cannot avoid being in the room while x-rays are being taken, use a mobile shield or wear a protective apron of preferably 0.5 millimeters (mm) lead-equivalent but not less than 0.25 mm that wraps around with full coverage of the abdomen along with lead goggles, gloves and shields.
+- In extreme situations in which you cannot avoid being in the room while x-rays are being taken, use a mobile shield or wear a protective apron that has the appropriate thickness as outlined by your Radiation Safety Officer.
+Make sure the apron can wrap around the body and has full coverage of the abdomen.
+In addition, use lead goggles, gloves and shields.